tdinev/clojure-container-ide/README.md

 ## 💼 Contents

-The `Dockerfile` in this repository allows building an OCI image usable as a portable development environment based on the latest [official Clojure image](https://hub.docker.com/_/clojure).
+The `Dockerfile` in this repository allows building an OCI image usable as a portable development environment based on the [official Clojure image](https://hub.docker.com/_/clojure) tagged `tools-deps-bookworm`.
-The produced image contains the following manually added utilities:
+The produced image contains, apart from the Clojure CLI, the following manually added utilities:

 * [Emacs](https://www.gnu.org/software/emacs)
 * [Prelude configuration](https://prelude.emacsredux.com) for Emacs
+* [CIDER](https://cider.mx/) for Clojure development in Emacs (because, somehow, Prelude does not install it by default, contrary to what is written in its [docs](https://prelude.emacsredux.com/en/latest/modules/clojure/))
 * Local mirrors of the following package archives for Emacs:
   * [GNU ELPA](https://elpa.gnu.org)
   * [Org mode ELPA](https://orgmode.org)